n2iw/cat-relay/README.md

 #Cat-relay
 ## About
 Cat-relay is a Ham/SWL utility, written in Python3.
-It synchronizes frequency between SDR++ and RUMlogNG logging software, so SDR++ can act as a panadapter for your radio.
+It synchronizes frequency between SDR++ and RUMlogNG logging software, so SDR++ can act as a band scope/panadapter for your radio.

 ## Supported platforms and software
 Although Cat-relay is platform independent, the main use case is running SDR++ with RUMlogNG on MacOS.